edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/Triggers.md

 ## Publish Topic Placeholders

 Both the `EdgeX MessageBus`and the `External MQTT` triggers support the new **Publish Topic Placeholders** capability.
 The configured `PublishTopic` for either of these triggers can contain placeholders for runtime replacements.
 The placeholders are replaced with values from the new `Context Storage` whose key match the placeholder name.
 Function pipelines can add values to the `Context Storage` which can then be used as replacement values in the publish topic.
-If an EdgeX Event is received by the configured trigger the Event's `profilename`, `devicename` and `sourcename` as well as the will be seeded into the `Context Storage`.
+If an EdgeX Event is received by the configured trigger the Event's `profilename`, `devicename` and `sourcename` as well as they will be seeded into the `Context Storage`.
 See the [Context Storage](../api/AppFunctionContextAPI.md#context-storage) documentation for more details.

 The **Publish Topic Placeholders** format is a simple `{<key-name>}` that can appear anywhere in the topic multiple times.
 An error will occur if a specified placeholder does not exist in the  `Context Storage`.